<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 Is My Financial Planner Crazy?
 This Is Why Kimberly-Clark Employees Are Being Told to Invest More Aggressively.

-Investors have plenty of options when it comes to earning a return on their money.
-While most people likely think of the stock market when investing comes to mind, you can also put your money in assets such as bonds, real estate, precious metals, cash, and even cryptocurrencies.
-According to a Bankrate survey, Americans preference towards long-term investments involves 29% real estate, 26% stock market, 17% cash investments (savings, CDs), 9% gold or other precious metals, 9% bonds, 6% Bitcoin/cryptocurrency, and 3% being neither of these as their preferred investment.
+Investors have many ways to return money.
+You probably picture the stock market when you think about investing but you can also put your money in bonds, real estate, precious metals, cash or cryptocurrencies.
+A Bankrate survey found that Americans would choose 29% in real estate, 26% in the stock market, 17% cash investments (savings, CDs), 9% gold or other precious metals, 9% bonds, 6% Bitcoin/cryptocurrency and 3% neither.

 Navigating Diverse Financial Advice

-The Risks of Aggressive Investment Strategies
+Risks from Aggressive Investment Strategies.

 Seeking Professional Financial Advice